 We have been on a roll with our Gourmet Club.
-I’ve talked about Gourmet Club here and here, so I won’t go into detail about it here.
+I’ve talked about Gourmet Club a lot where we enjoy dishes like this mahi mahi with mango salsa, so I won’t go into detail about it here.

 With our last Gourmet Club shindig, we all tested our culinary boundaries and went Gourmet Mexican.
 The first thought in everyone’s heads were What in the world am I going to make?